 EDU 506 examines movements of democratic change, historical as well as contemporary, that have resulted over time in new institutional and organizational forms that in turn contribute to shaping the educational process.
 Political democracy describes a tension between individual rights and community responsibilities, between freedom and equality - and the resolution of those tensions through peaceful, democratic means.
 Students study the process of organizational change under conditions of democratic rule, in which in theory decision-making is a transaction among and between competing group, institutional, and individual interests.
-The course introduces students to the work of such democratic theorists as John Dewey, Lester Ward, Robert Dahl, Chantal Mouffe, Jurgen Habermas, John Rawls, and Sidney Verba.
+The course introduces students to the work of such early and contemporary democratic theorists as John Dewey, Lester Ward, Jurgen Habermas, Chantal Mouffe, Archon Fung and Erik Olin, Lawrence Goodwyn, and Christopher Lasch.
 Course topics include the role and function of teacher unions; setting academic standards in a democracy; the limits and possibilities of classroom and workplace democracy; excellence and inclusion; school choice; problems of democratic elitism; and building a democratic movement culture in our schools.
-During the course of the seminar, each student will select a policy, social or organizational problem, and supported by peer review and consultation, create a written proposal outlining strategies and solutions for a fair and democratic resolution.

-EDU 508 Educational Research Methods I
+EDU 508 An Introduction to Quantitative Research Methods and Analysis

 EDU 508 is a first-year graduate-level survey of research methods with an emphasis on comprehension of the educational research literature.
 Course includes scientific method, locating and summarizing published research, sampling, measurement, statistics, research design, and critique of published research.
-The general content base of this course is twofold: 1) reading and evaluating published research reports, and 2) designing research studies with particular emphasis on action research and evaluating studies conducted by school-based practitioners.
+The general content base of this course is twofold: I) reading and evaluating published research reports, and 2) designing research studies with particular emphasis on action research and evaluating studies conducted by school-based practitioners.
 Students gain a mastery of basic descriptive statistics including measures of central tendency, dispersion, and relationships; basic measurement concepts including validity and reliability and the role of measurement in inquiry; common and differentiating features of basic, applied, and evaluation research; common and differentiating features of typical research designs (e.g., quantitative vs. qualitative, experimental vs. non-experimental, group vs. single-case); quality indicators in published research; and ethical, legal, and diversity considerations in research studies.